grouparoo/grouparoo/documents/deployment/telemetry.md

 ## How do I Opt-Out?

 You can disable Grouparoo's Telemetry collection by setting the `GROUPAROO_TELEMETRY_ENABLED` environment variable to `false` or `0`.
 The `telemetry` task will still run periodically in your cluster, but no data will be sent.

+## Third Party Telemetry

+Grouparoo relies on a number of other packages, some of which may include their own telemetry.
+The following list includes packages known to collect their own telemetry and links to documentation about it, including how to disable it.

+- **`next.js`**: The front-end framework in use by Grouparoo.
+Learn more at https://nextjs.org/telemetry